zl4yy/micropython/README.md

 Micropython aims to put an implementation of Python 3.x on microcontrollers and small embedded systems.
 You can find the official website at [micropython.org](http://www.micropython.org).

+This port gas been developed on the LM4F120 microcontroller but should work on other similar microcontrollers from the Tiva C range (e.g. TM4C123).

 WARNING: this project is in beta stage and is subject to changes of the code-base, including project-wide name changes and API changes.